brunokim/prol/docs/wam.md

   g(Z, r(s(1, 2), s(3, 4))).
 ```

-is translated to the following instructions:
+is translated to the following instructions (`@X` means "address of X", which needs to be
+spelled out in the actual instructions):

 ```text
 % Get arguments passed in registers X0-X2